AlexzanderFlores/WOKCommands/README.md

 The `NEW PREFIX` argument is optional, and omitting it will simply display the current prefix.
 By default WOKCommands uses "!" as it's command prefix.
 Configuration commands such as this one use the "!wok" prefix, however the "!" symbol will be changed when using this command.
 For example if a server owner changes their prefix to "?" then the command would then become `?prefix [NEW PREFIX]`.

-# Enable or Disable each Command or Feature
+# Enable or Disable a Command

 Server owners might not want all features your bot comes with.
 It's important to allow them to enable or disable each command or feature.
 WOKCommands also comes with this functionality out of the box.